ZhimingDeng5/academicpages/_pages/about.md

 **Yin, S.** (2023, June). *Assessing critical thinking in EAP speaking: Design and validation of a rating scale.* The 44th Language Testing Research Colloquium (LTRC), New York City, United States. presentation.

-**Yin, S.** (2022, June). *Assessing critical thinking in EAP speaking: Development and validation of a rating scale.* The 8th Annual International Conference of the Asian Association for Language Assessment (AALA), Chennai, India. poster, slides.
+**Yin, S.** (2022, August). *Assessing critical thinking in EAP speaking: Development and validation of a rating scale.* The 8th Annual International Conference of the Asian Association for Language Assessment (AALA), Chennai, India. poster, slides.

 Sun, Q., Chen, F. & **Yin, S.** (2022, June). *Understanding diversified evaluation in ESL writing classroom: An insight from effectiveness of peer assessment feedback.* New Direction, British Council, England.
 Slides.